 While there are some situations where you have no choice but to pack up and leave, you shouldn’t assume that this is always the best choice.
 Sometimes staying in your home is your best bet for safety and survival.

 Knowing the quickest way through the house gives you an advantage of being able to get to a weapon before some intruder gets to you.
 If you are bugging out, you are out in the open and more vulnerable.

 Ultimately, it’s up to you to decide what you need to do to keep yourself and your family safe.
 That very well may mean bugging out and seeking shelter elsewhere – but then again, it may not.

 There is a lot to be said for riding out a disaster in the safety and familiarity of your own home and neighborhood.
-It’s definitely worth it to at least consider bugging in when developing your own disaster plan.
+It’s definitely worth it to at least consider bugging in preparations when developing your own disaster plan.

-Whichever you choose bugging in or bugging out, in the end the most important thing is to be ready by having a clear plan and adequate supplies.
+Whichever you choose, (bugging in or bugging out) in the end the most important thing is to be ready by having a clear plan and adequate supplies.
+Be safe out there!